rkarmakar19/DNN-GP/README.md

 # Output:
 After testing the model, the output would be Normalized Root Mean Square Error (NRMSE) in the prediction of normalized throughput under a channel condition and five link parameter set (mentioned above).
 NRMSE would be produced after each iteration.
 # Compile and Run:
+To train the model, use the command:

+$ python DNN-GP-training.py

 To compile and run "DNN-GP.py", use the command:

 $ python DNN-GP.py